cephidstar/learnworks_public/BigQuery.md

 Suppose you wanted to substitute the literal "12054" in the command with a parameter for which you could supply a value on the command line each time you ran the query script.

-Parameterizing SQL statements is central to the technique of writing what is called dynamic SQL, which builds SQL statements dynamically at runtime.
+Parameterizing SQL statements is central to the technique of writing dynamic SQL, which builds SQL statements dynamically at runtime.
 Dynamic SQL is commonly used in SQL stored procedures.

 ### Lab: Convert your SQL query into a parameterized query.